themarshallproject/arpa20220125/README.md

 ]
 ```

-But for simpler data, you can format the JSON as a single object of key-value pairs.
-Just create a CSV with the headers `key` and `value`, in that order.
+If you wish to access your data by key rather than as an array, just
+name the first column of your CSV `key` and use a unique value for each
+row.

 A CSV formatted like this:
 ```
-key,value
+key,value,char_count
-"Headline","Dewey defeats Truman"
+"Headline","Dewey defeats Truman",20
 "Deck","G.O.P.
-Sweep Indicated in State" "Description","This is the text from the erroneous early edition of the Chicago Daily Tribune from Nov.
-3, 1948."
+Sweep Indicated in State",31
+"Description","This is the text from the erroneous early edition of the Chicago Daily Tribune from Nov.
+3, 1948.",97
 ```
 will output like this:
 ```
 {
+  Headline: {
+    key: "Headline",
-  "Headline": "Dewey defeats Truman",
+    value: "Dewey defeats Truman",
+    char_count: "20"
+  },
+  Deck: {
+    key: "Deck",
+    value: "G.O.P.
+Sweep Indicated in State",
+    char_count: "31"
+  },
+  Description: {
+    key: "Description",
-  "Deck": "G.O.P.
-Sweep Indicated in State", "Description": "This is the text from the erroneous early edition of the Chicago Daily Tribune from Nov.
-3, 1948."
+    value: "This is the text from the erroneous early edition of the Chicago Daily Tribune from Nov.
+3, 1948.",
+    char_count: "97"
+  }
 }
 ```